Current Students and Post-docs

 Currently PursuingM.S./Ph.D. in Mechanical Engineering.

-Research: My research interests are in the biomechanics and neuromotor control of human movement.
+Research: My research interests are in the biomechanics and neuromotor control of human movement, with a specific interest in the influence of step width on individual muscle contributions to balance control.

 Tiago Gunter